Continuum Robot Localization using Distributed Time-of-Flight Sensors: Results and Discussion

 \subsubsection{Sensor Degeneracies and Local Minima}

 As the ToF sensors acquire sparse measurements of the environment, even in feature-rich scenes, they are more susceptible to causing the estimator to get stuck in local minima.
 Without a method for detecting and escaping these minima, the estimator can produce large localization errors in certain scenarios.
 Example failure cases are shown in Fig.~\ref{fig:worst_side_by_sides}.
+A poor initialization, significant departure of the real scene from the map, and sudden movements can all lead to the estimator more easily converging to local minimum solutions.
 This is not too surprising given the information being generated by the real-world robot.
 The experiment setup used in this work is particularly challenging with respect to degenerate scenarios due to the robot being extensible, the sensors having a limited field of view, and the scene having many symmetries.
 As demonstrated in the simulation result, the addition of more diverse sensor modalities (e.g.,~strain) helps alleviate this issue.
+The strain sensor information provides a restoring force effect to solutions that would otherwise have jumped to a local minimum.
 The ISM330BX used as a gyroscope in this work also provides accelerometer measurements that could be incorporated to aid in this regard, though this is left to future work.